DennisXie/blog.dev/content/post/tech/python/python_bindings_with_cython.md

 ## Introduction

-Cython is a programming language that makes writing C extensions for the Python language as easy as Python itself.
-It has a compiler that can compile Python and Cython to C. Cython is a powerful tool that can provide you a deep level of control when creating Python bindings for C and C++.
-It can let you write Python-esque code that manually controls the GIL.
-It can also let you use standard C/C++ library.
+Cython is a programming language that makes writing C extensions for the Python language as easy as Python itself and has a compiler that can compile Python and Cython to C. Cython can let you write Python-esque code that manually controls the GIL as Cython is compatible with Python and can be compiled to C. It is also very convinient to use C/C++ library in Cython.
 You can easily install Cython with the following command.

 ```bash
 pip install Cython